AlonMell/ModulNet/README.md

 - Simple `DataLoader` for batching
 - Example ConvNet training on MNIST in `main.py`
 - Jupyter notebooks for experimentation
-- Ruff, Black, isort, pytest integration for linting, formatting, and testing
+- Ruff, pytest integration for linting, formatting, and testing

 ## Installation